gitlapse/docs/source/v1/index.md

 Gitlapse strives to achieve affordance via:

-- All Gitlapse API respones including errors are returned in the JSON format, that is easily digested by consumer applications.
-And to be stay functionally minimual and least cognitive, Gitlapses API adopts the standard of offering two base endpoints per resource, while  implementing a high scope mandatory versioning with whole numbers, v1, v2, v3, etc. to interface with the Gitlapse backends.
+* All API respones including errors are returned in the JSON format that is easily digested by consumer applications.
+* Stay functionally minimual and least cognitive: Gitlapses API adopts the standard of offering two base endpoints per resource, while  implementing a high scope mandatory versioning with whole numbers, v1, v2, v3, etc. to interface with the Gitlapse backends.
 For example for the `lapses` Resource, Develoeprs can set their expectations to find:

 ** `POST http://api.gitlapse.com/v1/lapses/`
 ** `POST http://api.gitlapse.com/v1/lapses/:SHA`